MateB-7/linksync/readme.md

 # 🪐 LinkSync

 A private, real-time link sharing app with a space theme.
-Add links on one device and they instantly appear on all others in the same room — no account, no install, just open the file in a browser.
+Add links on one device and they instantly appear on all others in the same room — no account, no install, just open in a browser.

-![Space themed interface with floating planet links on a starfield background]

 ---